Manure Applicator Certification Program

 Confinement site applicators that missed a two-hour training workshop during their 3-year certification will receive a letter from DNR stating they need to take the exam to be eligible to recertify.
 Please contact your DNR Field Office to schedule an appointment to take the exam.

-If applicators are required to take the exam to become eligible to recertify, upon passing the exam they can either 1) take a second exam on a different day to renew their certificates for the next 3-year period, or 2) attend a training workshop prior to March 1, 2013 to renew their certificates.
-Anyone renewing their 3-year certificate after March 1, 2013 will be required to pay the late fee.
+If applicators are required to take the exam to become eligible to recertify, upon passing the exam they can either 1) take a second exam on a different day to renew their certificates for the next 3-year period, or 2) attend a training workshop prior to March 1, 2019 to renew their certificates, or 3) take their training online at DNR’s e-learning site, https://elearning-dnr.iowa.gov.
+Anyone renewing their 3-year certificate after March 1, 2019 will be required to pay the late fee.

 Table 1.
 Calculating animal unit capacity to determine if you need to be certified to land apply manure of if you need to file a manure management plan.
 If the number of head in the 2nd column (in confinement) times the animal unit factor in the 3rd column exceeds 500 animal units for any one category or the sum of categories, you will need to file a manure management plan and become certified to apply manure.
 NOTE: Table adapted from DNR 542-4000, "Introduction and Instruction for the Manure Management Plan Form".